alex-gutev/live-cells-cl/docs/basics/cells.rst

 observers, which react to changes in the value.
 You'll see exactly what that means in a moment.

+All symbols introduced throughout this documentation are exported by the ``LIVE-CELLS`` package.

 Global cells can be defined with :cl:macro:`DEFCELL`:

 .. code-block::

    (defcell a-cell 1)

-The first argument ``a-cell`` is a symbol naming the cell and the second argument is the *value form* that computes the value of the cell, the constant ``1`` in this case.
+The first argument ``A-CELL`` is a symbol naming the cell and the second argument is the *value form* that computes the value of the cell, the constant ``1`` in this case.

-The value of a cell is referenced by the symbol identifying it:
+The value of a cell is referenced using the symbol identifying it:

 .. code-block::